As both a mother and a teacher, I welcomed spring: the opportunity to get outside, explore the environment, and learn about nature.

 - Paint whiskers and a pink nose on your child with face paint or makeup.

-Kids get fascinated by bugs and spring is a good time to learn about them.
-Making a Bug Bottle is a good way to study them up close for a short period, let them go, and find another.
+Preschoolers are fascinated by bugs and spring is a good time to learn about them.
+Making a bug bottle is a good way to study them up close for a short period, let them go, and then find another.
 Going for a nature walk in different environments (forest, parks, lakes, rivers, mountains) teaches kids about animal habitats and is a wonderful way to get fresh air and exercise as a family.

 - a large jar with holes punched in the lid

 - some leaves for your bug to eat (Some bugs need special food to eat: aphids for ladybugs, leaves and lettuce for snails, slugs, grasshoppers, and caterpillars, flies for spiders).